 Still, you should strongly consider limiting your newborn's exposure to others.
-People who aren’t vaccinated against COVID-19 spread the virus, especially the more contagious Delta variant.
+People who aren’t vaccinated against COVID-19 spread the virus.
 Also keep in mind that people aren’t fully vaccinated against COVID-19 until two weeks after the last shot.

 How likely are newborns to get sick from COVID?